hammerlab/ketrew/src/doc/Developer_Documentation.md

 recompiling from scratch using the environment variable `WITH_BISECT` equal to `true`:

-    omake clean
+    make clean
-    WITH_BISECT=true omake
+    WITH_BISECT=true make

 Running the instrumented versions of the code will generate `bisect*.out` files when run.

-Then, `omake bisect-report` will take these files and generate an html file in `_report_dir/index.html`. `omake bisect-clean` removes the reports and `_report_dir`.
+Then, `make bisect-report` will take these files and generate an html file in `_report_dir/index.html`. `make bisect-clean` removes the reports and `_report_dir`.

-To remove the instrumentation just use `omake clean; omake` without `WITH_BISECT` set to `true`.
+To remove the instrumentation just use `make clean; make` without `WITH_BISECT` set to `true`.

 **Note** that the Web-UI does not work when the code has been instrumented with